-Use the checklist to determine the customization required for the File Manager IMSTM audit facility.
+Use the checklist to determine the customization required for the File Manager IMS[TM] audit facility.

-Table 51.
+Table 52.
 Checklist for customizing FM/IMS auditing.
 This table lists choices and decisions.

-- 1. Control auditing using the FMN1POPT options module - 2.
-Control auditing using SAF rules and a member in SYS1.PARMLIB - 3.
-Control auditing using SAF rules, without any changes to SYS1.PARMLIB - 4.
-Audit records are to be written to a data set - 5.
+Audit customization choice Decision (Yes No Not applicable) 1.
+Control auditing using the FMN1POPT options module 2.
+Control auditing using SAF rules and a member in SYS1.PARMLIB 3.
+Control auditing using SAF rules, without any changes to SYS1.PARMLIB 4.
+Audit records are to be written to a data set 5.
 Audit records are to be written to SMF